yuliadm/mixComp/paper.md

 # 3. Functions using LRTS

-The algorithm based on the LRT statistic, sequentially tests $p = j$ versus $p = j+1$ for $j = 1,2, \dots$, until the algorithm terminates.
-It is not possible to use the generalized likelihood ratio test in the context of mixture models directly as the standard way of obtaining the asymptotic distribution of the LRTS under $H_0$ cannot be applied.
-However, one can get estimates of the test's critical values by employing a bootstrap procedure.

 The function `mix.lrt` iteratively increases the assumed order $j$ and finds the MLE for both, the density of a mixture with $j$ and $j+1$ components, giving $(\hat{\mathbf{w}}^{j}, \hat{\mathbf{\theta}}^{j}) \in W_j \times \Theta_j$ and $(\hat{\mathbf{w}}^{j+1}, \hat{\mathbf{\theta}}^{j+1}) \in W_{j+1} \times \Theta_{j+1}$.
 It then calculates the corresponding LRTS, defined as
 $$\text{LRTS}= -2\ln\left(\frac{L_0}{L_1}\right) \quad \text{, with}$$